vintertown/sdi-doc/docs/dns/forwarders.md

 ## How to configure a forwarder?

-In order to configure our [DNS](/acronyms) forwarder we can add the following parameters to the named.config.options (/etc/bind/named.config.options) file.
+In order to configure our [DNS](/acronyms) forwarder we can add to the following parameters to the named.conf.options (/etc/bind/named.conf.options) file.

 ```ssh
 options {